How to Help Your Child Develop Their God-Given Talents

-Be attentive to your child’s true talents.
-What are they naturally gifted at doing?
+Be attentive to your children’s true talents.
+What are they naturally gifted in doing?
 What do they truly enjoy doing?
-Have a conversation with them about what you see in them, what they see in themself and how it is a gift from God.
+Have a conversation with them about what you see in them, what they see in themselves and how all talent is a gift from God.

 2. Work with your child

-In the parable of the talents (Matthew 25:14 -30), Jesus says that to those who utilize what they're given effectively, more is given.
-While those who hide what is given, they lose it.
-As a parent, you have an opportunity to help your child succeed with the talents God has given him or her.
+In the parable of the talents (Matthew 25:14 -30), Jesus says that to those who utilize what they're given effectively, more is given; while those who hide what is given lose it.
+As a parent, you have an opportunity to help your children succeed with the talents God has given them.

-Be aware of your child's talents and help them develop properly.
+Be aware of your children's talents and help them develop properly.
 It is also very important to be consistent in encouraging them to practice daily until it becomes a habit.